lampysprites/shurushki/Readme.md

 Move cels with a formula based on their frame time or frame number.
 Makes working with movement animations a little easier.
 *Example: setting `x=6 * t` will move the sprite with the speed of 6 pixels per frame.
 After that, calling with `x=-6 * t` does the same but to the left, thus returns the sprite to marching at place.*

+### Cels To Layers (`Timeline > Cel > Right Click`)

+Move each selected cel into a new separate layer.
+It helps, for instance, to merge several frames into one; or to open png sequence as layers.
+Overall, it's a weird feature that mostly satisfies author's personal preferences.

 ### Gamma Gradient (`Color Bar > Options > Gamma Gradient`)
 ![example](readme_files/gamma.png)